Barney Frank: Online gambling

-Frank has partnered with Ron Paul in support of online gambling rights.
+Frank partnered with Ron Paul in support of online gambling rights.
 In 2006, both strongly opposed H.R.
 4777, the Internet Gambling Prohibition and Enforcement Act, and H.R.
 4411, the Goodlatte-Leach Internet Gambling Prohibition Act.
-To restore online gambling rights, in 2007 Frank sponsored H.R.
+To restore online gambling rights, in 2007, Frank sponsored H.R.
 2046, the Internet Gambling Regulation and Enforcement Act.
 This bill would have established licensing and regulation of online gaming sites.
 It provided for age verification and protections for compulsive gamblers.
 In 2008, he and Paul introduced H.R.
 5767, the Payment Systems Protection Act, a bill that sought to place a moratorium on enforcement of the Unlawful Internet Gambling Enforcement Act of 2006 while the United States Treasury Department and the Federal Reserve defined "unlawful Internet gambling".
-As a result of these efforts, Frank (who does not gamble) has been praised by poker players and online gamblers, including many Republicans.
+As a result of these efforts, Frank (who did not gamble) was praised by poker players and online gamblers, including many Republicans.

 Relations with Israel

-Frank has been a determined supporter of the State of Israel.
+Frank was a strong supporter of the State of Israel.
 "The Israeli government has been a wholly democratic one from the beginning," he said in a lecture to students.
 "It is one of the freest democracies in the world".
 He attributed the primary reason for Israel's long war to his belief that Palestinians are unwilling to make concessions.

 In August 2009, a confidential memo written by the consul general of Israel in Boston, Nadav Tamir, was leaked to the Israeli media.
-In the memo, Tamir said that Israel's dealings with the Obama administration on differences over settlements were eroding US support.
-After Tamir was reprimanded by the Israeli government, Frank defended Tamir in a letter sent to Prime Minister Benjamin Netanyahu, in which Frank wrote: "I was sorry to learn that he (Tamir) is being criticized because of his accurate reporting of significant (negative) sentiment in the United States ...
+In the memo, Tamir said that Israel's dealings with the Obama administration on differences over settlements were eroding U.S. support.
+After Tamir was reprimanded by the Israeli government, Frank defended Tamir in a letter sent to Israeli Prime Minister Benjamin Netanyahu, in which Frank wrote: "I was sorry to learn that he (Tamir) is being criticized because of his accurate reporting of significant (negative) sentiment in the United States ...
 If the people who work for me did not give me the kind of straightforward, thoughtful analysis that the consul is providing, even if it wasn't the most welcome news, that failure — not the information — would cause me unhappiness."

+In May 2026, shortly before his death, Frank reversed his stance toward Israel and criticized the leadership of Prime Minister Benjamin Netanyahu.
+He said that the U.S. should end its weapons sales to Israel as long as Netanyahu does not "relieve Palestinian suffering", and expressed support for Netanyahu's political opposition.